 The Components of Fitness

-Basic fitness can be classified in four main components: strength, speed, stamina and flexibility.
+Basic fitness can be classified into four main components: strength, speed, stamina and flexibility.
 However, exercise scientists have identified nine components that comprise the definition of fitness (Tancred 1995):

-Of all the nine elements of fitness cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.
+Of all the nine fitness elements, cardiac respiratory qualities are the most important to develop as they enhance all the other components of the conditioning equation.

-Physical fitness refers to the capacity of an athlete to meet the varied physical demands of their sport without reducing the athlete to a fatigued state.
+Physical fitness refers to an athlete's capacity to meet the varied physical demands of their sport without reducing the athlete to a fatigued state.
 The components of physical fitness are (Davis 2000):

-Motor Fitness refers to the ability of an athlete to perform successfully at their sport.
+Motor Fitness refers to an athlete's ability to perform successfully in their sport.
 The components of motor fitness are (Davis 2000):

 Improving your condition

-Identify the most important fitness components for success in your sport or event and then design sport/event specific conditioning and training programs that will enhance these fitness components and energy systems.
+Identify the most important fitness components for success in your sport or event.
+Then, design sport/event specific conditioning and training programs to enhance these fitness components and energy systems.

 The following are examples of general conditioning exercises:

-Not convinced on the benefits of a regular training regime then have a read of the the benefits of exercising page.
+Not convinced about the benefits of a regular training regime, then read the benefits of exercising page.

-Visit the general fitness training program page to get an insight into a simple weekly training program that will help develop your general level of fitness.
+Visit the general fitness training program page to get an insight into a simple weekly training program that will help develop your general fitness level.

 Tests for fitness components